Review Process

 Stage 1.
 Pre-review

-All manuscripts pass through a pre-review with the Editor or Deputy Editor.
-Manuscripts are first screened to ensure that they conform with the journal’s word and table limits.
+All manuscripts pass through a pre-review with the Editor or assigned Deputy Editor.
+Manuscripts are first screened to ensure that they conform with the journal’s word and table/figure limits.
 Then, the Editor or Deputy Editor assesses whether a manuscript will be sent out for review.
-Manuscripts may be desk rejected when they are deemed 1) to be inappropriate for Demography or 2) to have little likelihood of receiving favorable evaluations from external reviewers.
-Desk rejections usually occur with the first few weeks of the submission of a manuscript.
-Brief comments accompany the notification of the desk rejection to help authors understand the reasons for the decision.
+Manuscripts may be desk-rejected when they are deemed (1) to be inappropriate for Demography or (2) to have little likelihood of receiving favorable evaluations from external reviewers.
+Desk rejections usually occur within the first few weeks after submission.
+Brief comments accompany the notification of a desk rejection to help authors understand the reasons for the decision.

 Stage 2.
 External review